Josef-Friedrich/rsync-watch/README.md

                         The email address of the sender.
   --email-to-addr EMAIL_TO_ADDR
                         The email address of the recipient.
+  --email-to-addr-critical EMAIL_TO_ADDR_CRITICAL
+                        The email address of the recipient to send critical messages to.
   --email-smtp-login EMAIL_SMTP_LOGIN
                         The SMTP login name.
   --email-smtp-password EMAIL_SMTP_PASSWORD